What is Breast Augmentation?

 Types of Breast Implants

 Breast augmentation surgery is done under general anesthesia or intravenous sedation.
-There is a selection of breast implants that can be used to augment the breasts.
-These include saline implants, silicone implants, or gummy bear implants.
+There is a selection of breast implants that can be used to augment the breast size.
+These include traditional implants like saline implants and silicone implants, or shaped implants such as gummy bear implants.

 SALINE BREAST IMPLANTS

-Saline implants are made with a silicone shell and filled with a sterilized saline solution.
-These implants are often less costly than silicone gel implants but are said to feel firmer than real breast tissue.
-However, because they can be filled after placement, they often require a smaller incision to be made.
-Saline implants are FDA approved for patients 18 years old and older.
-In case of rupture, the saline will naturally be absorbed by the body, leaving behind only the outer shell, which will require surgical removal and replacement.
+Saline implants are made with a silicone shell and filled with a sterilized saline solution upon implant insertion.
+These round breast implants are often less costly than silicone gel implants but are said to feel firmer than real breast tissue.
+However, because they can be filled after a breast implant procedure, they often require a smaller incision, making them less invasive surgical procedures.
+Saline implants are FDA-approved for patients 18 years old and older.
+In case of a leaking implant, the saline will naturally be absorbed by the breast tissue, leaving behind only the outer shell, which will require reconstructive breast surgery and replacement.

 SILICONE BREAST IMPLANTS

-Silicone implants are made with a silicone shell filled with a silicone gel.
-These implants often cost more than saline implants but are said to feel similar to natural breast tissue.
-Because they come pre-filled, they may require a larger incision for them to be placed.
+Silicone implants are made with a silicone shell filled with a silicone gel to form stable implants.
+A silicone gel implant often costs more than a saline implant but these round implants are said to feel similar to natural breast tissue.
+Because they come pre-filled, they may require a larger incision for them to be placed, leaving behind some scar tissue.
 Silicone implants are FDA-approved for patients who are 21 years old and older.
-In case of silicone breast implant rupture, both the outer shell and the silicone gel filling remain in place within the breast capsule.
+In case of silicone breast implant rupture, the outer shells and viscous silicone gel of these gel-filled implants remain in place within the breast tissue.
 Both the shell and filling can then be removed and replaced after a removal breast implant surgery.

-Gummy bear implants are made with a firmer, cohesive gel than traditional silicone implants.
+Gummy bear implants are made with a firmer, more cohesive gel than traditional saline or silicone implants.
 These implants are often the costliest and offer the most natural-looking and feeling results.

-During the procedure, several different breast augmentation incisions can be used to place the implants.
+During the procedure, several different breast augmentation incisions can be used to place the implants in the chest wall.
 These include:

-An inframammary incision, which is made in the breast fold.
+• An inframammary fold, which is made in the breast fold.

-The type of incision used will depend on your individual anatomy and your desired results, and will be discussed when your individualized treatment plan is created for you in conversations with Dr. Howland.
+The type of incision made in the chest muscles will depend on your anatomy and your desired breast size and will be discussed when your individualized treatment plan is created for you in conversations with Dr. Howland.

 BREAST IMPLANT SHAPES

-In addition to different materials, breast augmentation patients and plastic surgeons can choose between different shapes of implants.
-The primary breast implant shapes are round and teardrop shaped.
-Deciding between the two will have an influence on the final results of your breast augmentation in terms of the shape and projection of the breasts following your specific breast augmentation procedure.
+In addition to different materials, breast augmentation patients and their plastic surgeon can choose between different shapes of implants.
+The primary breast implant shapes are teardrop-shaped and round implants.
+Deciding between the two will have an influence on the final results of your breast augmentation in terms of the shape and projection of the pectoral muscle and breasts following your specific breast augmentation procedure.

-Dr. Howland will help you choose between round and teardrop-shaped breast implants after discussing your goal results during a thorough consultation.
+Dr. Howland will help you choose between round and teardrop-shaped breast implants after discussing your goal results during a thorough consultation before your elective cosmetic surgery.

 In addition to different shapes, there are both textured and smooth implant shells, which have their own pros and cons for those who undergo breast augmentation.
-Smooth shell implants tend to feel softer and more natural, but tend to move more than textured implants.
-Dr. Howland will recommend the implant shell type that’s best for your unique needs.
+Smooth shell implants tend to feel softer and more natural but tend to move more than textured implants.
+Dr. Howland will recommend the implant shell type that’s best for your breast reconstruction.

 Breast Implant Location